MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/allocator-class.md

 #### <a name="remarks"></a>Açıklamalar

-Tür, şablon parametresi `Type`için bir eş anlamlı.
+Tür, `Type` şablon parametresi için bir eş anlamlı.

 #### <a name="example"></a>Örnek